 If there were any eyewitnesses (other than the dog owner), write down their names, addresses and phone numbers and put this somewhere safe.
 If anyone tells you this dog has bitten before, those people are extremely important witnesses ans you must prove that the owner had prior knowledge of the dog’s dangerous propensities.
 Take down their information as well.

-5. Document the Injury.
+5. Document the Bite Wound.

 A picture is worth a thousand words.
 Nothing helps prove the extent of what you endured like photographs documenting the injuries from the beginning through the entire healing process.
 Take photos early and often with a cell phone or whatever you may have available.

 6. Speak To a Personal Injury Attorney Who Handles Dog Bite Cases.

 Not all lawyers handle dog attacks.
 The law can be very tricky as your attorney must wade through City, County and State Codes and Laws to determine exactly what dog bite laws apply in Texas.
 Before you speak to the dog owner or their insurance representatives, you should seek legal advice from an attorney who understands the “One Free Bite Rule” and the issues surrounding it.
 Your lawyer may need to take statements and research prior bite reports to establish your case.

 Simmons and Fletcher, P.C. handles dog bite cases across the State of Texas.
 Our initial consultation is always free and we handle cases on a contingency fee basis.
 You do not pay us a dime unless we make a recovery for you.
 If you or a loved one has been attacked by a dog, give us a call today.